bbauska/Anti-Project2025/theNaziMind.md

 had been declared just four years before.
 The conspiracy theories that emerged towards the end of the war could not have had the power they did had it not been for this initial euphoria.</p>

 <blockquote>
-‘At last life had regained an ideal significance,’ wrote the left-wing writer Ernst Glaeser, describing the mood in August 1914.
+<p>‘At last life had regained an ideal significance,’ wrote the left-wing
+writer Ernst Glaeser, describing the mood in August 1914.
 ‘The great virtues of humanity, fidelity, patriotism, readiness to die for an ideal … were triumphing over the trading and shopkeeping spirit … The war would